 Any of our projects need analytical and computational skills.
 Most projects require some level of computer programming, mostly done in the R language.
 For any project, a willingness to learn both the analytical/computational tools and the details of the biological system are crucial.

 I might have funding available, though I don’t have an official position posted.
 But I am always interested to hear from qualified candidates.
-Positions often come available without much warning.
-So if you are close to finishing your PhD and you are interested in the work we do, don’t hesitate to contact me.
-Also contact me if you are interested in joining the group and you can bring our own funding, or you want to develop a proposal for funding based on possible work in our group.
+Reach out, and if I think you might be a good fit, I’ll get back to you and we can talk.
+Also reach out if you are interested in joining the group and you have your own funding, or you want to develop a proposal for funding based on possible work in our group.
 Finally, I am open to joint Postdoc arrangements between my group and others, for instance colleagues from CEID or anywhere else at UGA and beyond.

 I sometimes have projects that might be suitable for undergraduate students.
 You will either need to know or be willing to learn programming in R and some statistics or differential equation modeling.
 If you are interested in doing some infectious disease research, take a look at some of our recent projects (e.g., the one linked to above) and if you like what you see, contact me.

 Sometimes I have funding for students and postdocs, sometimes I don’t.
 In either case, it is very useful for you to apply for your own funding.
 Getting a grant or fellowship looks very good on your CV.
 It also gives you more flexibility and security.
 Below is a list of external funding sources for students and postdocs.
 Entries are listed in no particular order.
 This list is by no means complete, and I’m not updating it too often.
 If you know of any good sources I omitted, or if you find outdated information, please let me know.